Yellen: Biden's plan could restore full employment by 2022

 The government reported Friday that the economy only created 49,000 jobs in January after having lost jobs in December.
 Yellen said the recent jobs reports raised fears that the job market is stalling with 10 million people still unemployed and 4 million who have dropped out of the labor market.

-“We're in a deep hole with respect to the job market and a long way to dig out,” Yellen said.
+“We’re in a deep hole with respect to the job market and a long way to dig out,” Yellen said on CBS' “Face The Nation."

 Citing a report from the Congressional Budget Office, Yellen said the unemployment rate could remain elevated for years to come and it could take until 2025 to get unemployment back to 4%.
 The jobless rate stood at a half-century low of 3.9% a year ago before the pandemic hit.